kuriwaki/ticketsplit-JOP/README.md

 ## Packages and Dependencies (renv)

-This repository uses R. It uses the renv package (<https://rstudio.github.io/renv/>) to manage package versions.
-The `renv.lock` file encodes all the necessary dependencies.
+This repository uses R. It uses the [renv package](https://rstudio.github.io/renv) to manage package versions, so that there are no internal inconsistencies on your computer The `renv.lock` file encodes all the necessary dependencies.
 Opening the project in Rstudio Projects will automatically register the lockfile (from the `.Rprofile`), and Rstudio Projects will ask if you want to